Urological Conditions Treated | Kidney, Prostate & Urinary Specialist London — dsri.co.uk

 Learn more about LUTS and incontinence →

-I offer vasectomy under local & general anaesthetic as a day-case procedure, using minimally invasive technique that minimises discomfort and recovery time.
-All patients receive a thorough pre-operative consultation to discuss the procedure, what to expect on the day.
+I offer vasectomy under local and general anaesthetic as a day-case procedure, using minimally invasive technique that minimises discomfort and recovery time.
+All patients receive a thorough pre-operative consultation to discuss the procedure and what to expect on the day.
 A post-operative semen analysis is required to confirm success.
 Both self-pay and insured patients are welcome.

 Learn more about vasectomy →